utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

-To expose a class written in Kotlin it needs to extend `godot.core.KtObject` (or any type that extends it) and annotate it with `@RegisterClass`.
+To expose a class written in Kotlin it needs to extend `godot.core.Object` (or any type that extends it) and annotate it with `@RegisterClass`.

 ```kotlin
 @RegisterClass